-We reviewed a sample of staff files and found that pre-employment checks were performed, and staff had a contract and job description.
+We reviewed a sample of five staff files and found that pre-employment checks were performed, and staff had a contract and job description.
+However, staff had not provided evidence of immunisations such as hepatitis B. This was dealt with through our immediate assurance process.

 We saw that appraisals took place annually and all staff had received one within the last year.
 There were also more frequent supervisory discussions that were recorded on the HR system.